 Joe Fusaro received his Masters Degree in Education from the City University of New York and his Bachelors Degree in Fine Arts from Hofstra University.
 He is an exhibiting artist, educator, and the Visual Arts Chair for the Nyack Public Schools in New York since 2003.
 Prior to his work in Nyack, he was a teacher and staff developer in the New York City school system for 13 years.
 Fusaro is currently an adjunct instructor for New York University's Graduate Program in Art and Arts Professions, certified by the National Board for Professional Teaching Standards, and has led staff development workshops in contemporary art education for the New York State Art Teachers Association and the National Art Education Association over the past eight years.
 His recent exhibitions include solo shows at the Garnerville Arts Center in New York, Kickstart Gallery in New York City, and the University of California, Santa Cruz.
 Fusaro also served as the summer artist-in-residence at Massachusetts College during 2005 and 2006.

-Jonathan Munar joined Art21 in August 2008, bringing seven years of Web-related experience in an art environment.
-Before joining Art21, Jonathan was the Website Technology Manager at The Metropolitan Museum of Art in New York, responsible for various aspects of maintaining and advancing the museum's Web and new media initiatives.
+Jonathan Munar joined Art21 in August 2008, bringing seven years of related experience as the Website Technology Manager at The Metropolitan Museum of Art in New York.
 As Art21's Director of Digital Media and Strategy, Jonathan manages the Art21 Web and digital media-based presence, initiatives, and strategies, as well as the organization's social media activities.
-Jonathan is the editor the Art 2.1 column on the Art21 Blog, which explores the uses of social and Web-based technologies by artists, museums, and other relevant arts organizations and individuals.
-Jonathan holds a B.A. in computer science from Fordham University.
+Jonathan is the editor the Art 2.1 column on the Art21 Blog, which explores the uses of digital technologies by artists, museums, and other relevant organizations and individuals.
+Jonathan currently serves on the board of the American Alliance of Museums (AAM) Media & Technology Professional Network and has been a presenter, guest lecturer, and panelist for organizations such as New York University, Baruch College, Art Dealers Association of America, Museums and the Web, and the New York City ArtsTech Meetup.
+He holds a B.A. in computer science from Fordham University.

 Nicole J. Caruth is Digital Content Editor at Art21.
 Central to her position is editorial and administrative oversight of the Art21 Blog.
 Caruth's writing has appeared in ARTnews, Big Red & Shiny, C Magazine, Gastronomica, Nka, Public Art Review, and many other print and web-based publications.
 She has contributed texts to two books from Phaidon Press; and to exhibition catalogues published by the Studio Museum in Harlem, Joan Mitchell Foundation, CUE Art Foundation, Center for Book Arts, and various galleries.
 Her other accolades include being selected for the first ever critical studies residency at the Center for Photography at Woodstock; and the David C. Driskell Center Summer Arts Institute at the University of Maryland, College Park.
 Holding a master’s degree from the Center for Curatorial Studies at Bard College, Caruth sometimes organizes contemporary art exhibitions.
 Her past curatorial projects include Everything Is Not All There Is, Lower East Side Printshop; and Burning Down the House: Building a Feminist Art Collection, Brooklyn Museum.